ministryofjustice/itpolicycontent/content/confluence/enterprise/password-standard.md

 ### Things to remember

-- Don\'t use the same password for accessing two or more different systems.
+- Don't use the same password for accessing two or more different systems.
-- Don\'t tell anyone your password or share your access credentials.
+- Don't tell anyone your password or share your access credentials.
-- Don\'t write down your password.
+- Don't write down your password.
-- Don\'t store the password in a system that can be accessed using that password.
+- Don't store the password in a system that can be accessed using that password.
-- Don\'t use someone else's account details to access a system.
+- Don't use someone else's account details to access a system.
-- Don\'t let someone else see any part of your credentials when you access a system.
+- Don't let someone else see any part of your credentials when you access a system.

 <a id="advanced-passwords"></a>